Me1e/raspi-llm/raspberry-pi-project/task.md

 ### 6.1 Sensor Data Usage (via Function Calling)

-    - [X] Test voice commands like "현재 정면의 장애물로부터 몇미터 떨어져있어?" or "What's the distance to the object in front?".
+    - [ ] Test voice commands like "현재 정면의 장애물로부터 몇미터 떨어져있어?" or "What's the distance to the object in front?".
-    - [X] Ensure Gemini calls the `get_distance_from_obstacle` function.
+    - [ ] Ensure Gemini calls the `get_distance_from_obstacle` function.
-    - [X] Ensure Gemini uses the returned distance in its verbal (audio) response to the user.
+    - [ ] Ensure Gemini uses the returned distance in its verbal (audio) response to the user.

 ### 6.2 OLED Display for Gemini's Responses

-    - [ ] When Gemini generates an audio response, its transcription (if `outputAudioTranscription` is enabled) or a summary should be targeted for OLED display.
+    - [X] When Gemini generates an audio response, its transcription (if `outputAudioTranscription` is enabled) or a summary should be targeted for OLED display.
+(Implemented in `main.py` for `outputTranscription`)
     - [ ] **Strategy for displaying full responses:**
         - In `main.py`'s `receive_from_gemini`:
             - Accumulate text parts from `outputTranscription` (or `modelTurn.parts.text` if AUDIO modality is off for some reason).
             - Once a "turn" is considered complete by Gemini (e.g., after a series of audio chunks or a `turnComplete` message for text), or after a short delay of no new text, call the `display_on_oled` function (which Gemini would invoke via function calling, or `main.py` could call it directly with the accumulated text).
             - The `display_on_oled_impl` function will need to handle text wrapping and potentially scrolling for longer messages on the small OLED screen.
+(Basic wrapping exists, scrolling needs review for long texts).
     - [ ] Test voice commands that elicit longer responses from Gemini to see how they are displayed on the OLED.

-### 6.3 Light Sensor (If still planned - Not explicitly in new requirements, but was in `plan.md`)

-    - [ ] If light sensor integration is still desired:
-        - Define a function schema: `get_ambient_light_level()`.
-        - Implement the Python function to read the light sensor.
-        - Add to Gemini's tools.
-        - Test by asking "What's the current light level?".

 ## Phase 7: Web Client Enhancements and User Interface